-I never wanted to admit I was an alcoholic because for me that meant I was a failure.
-I grew up in an upper class home, my dad was the alcoholic and I was never going to be like him.
+I never wanted to admit I was an alcoholic because for me that meant I was a failure, and that wasn’t going to be this mother’s story.
+I grew up in an upper-class home, my dad was an alcoholic and I was never going to be like him.

 I moved from Minnesota to California in the late 70’s, not knowing what it was I wanted to do with my life.
 I followed my family out here shortly after my dad went through treatment for alcoholism.
 I never talked about my dad’s drinking with anyone.
 We were never allowed to share the pain or feel the emotions his drinking caused our family.
 I learned to stuff those feelings.
 I started drinking when I was about 12 and experimented with marijuana during Jr. high and high school.

 Once I moved to California I went to Beauty College and got my hairdressing license.
 I was introduced to many different drugs while attending school that I swore I would never try.
 I found myself very lost and unhappy, not making many friends or feeling content here.
 I thought I would move back to Minnesota and lookup an old boyfriend who liked to drink and party like I did.

 God had other plans for me.
 I met a man that had something I wanted.
 I just had no idea it was Jesus.
 He started taking me to church we married 2 1/2 years later.
 My husband didn’t drink like I did so my marriage started out with very little alcohol much to my dismay.
 I found myself drinking during the day at times but hiding it (so I thought) from my husband.
 As life got busier and we started having children and the stress of having 4 kids, and twins the 3rd pregnancy, I found myself wanting to drink more than just on the weekends.
 I soon began to drink earlier and earlier in the day.
 And before I knew it I was drinking every day.